Supasheet.

 where status != 'completed';

--- Step 2: Grant permissions
+-- Step 3: Grant permissions

-revoke all on dashboards.task_summary from authenticated, service_role;
+revoke all on public.task_summary from authenticated, service_role;

-grant select on dashboards.task_summary to authenticated;
+grant select on public.task_summary to authenticated;

--- Step 4: Grant permission to role
+-- Step 5: Grant permission to role

 insert into supasheet.role_permissions (role, permission)

-values ('user', 'dashboards.task_summary:select');
+values ('user', 'public.task_summary:select');

 Card 2 - Split Layout

--- View for card_2 (primary/secondary values)
+-- Create view for card_2 (primary/secondary values)

-create view dashboards.task_completion_rate as
+create or replace view public.task_completion_rate as

 select